Variational Properties Of The Second Eigenvalue Of The Conformal Laplacian: Regularized Functional

 for any deformation $u_t$ of $u$.
-Hence, our definition of maximality is an equivalent definition to the more standard one found in \cite{Nadirashvilli} for Laplace eigenvalues.
+This characterization was used by Nadarashvili in \cite{Nadirashvilli} for Laplace eigenvalues.
 In the following proposition, we derived the Euler Lagrange Equation for maximal functions of the regularized functional $F_{2,\epsilon}$.
 This will be the key for getting uniform estimates in Section \ref{Estimates}.

 \begin{proposition} Suppose $u \in \mathcal{D}_\epsilon$ is maximal and normalized as in (\ref{unormal}).
-Then there is a set of eigenfunctions $\{\phi_i \}_{i=1}^k$ associated to $\lambda_2(u)$, normalized by
+Then there is a set of eigenfunctions $\{\phi^{\alpha} \}_{\alpha=1}^k$ associated to $\lambda_2(u)$, normalized by

-and a set of real numbers $c_1,\dots,c_k \geq 0$ with $\sum_{i=1}^k c_i^2 = 1$, such that
+and a set of real numbers $c_1,\dots,c_k \geq 0$ with $\sum_{\alpha=1}^k c_{\alpha}^2 = 1$, such that

 where

 \end{proposition}